 No way on earth do we need to enhance the graduated income tax system and start raising rates.

-It doesn't make any, it does not create more revenue.
+It does not create more revenue.

 It doesn't punish anybody, especially now since all the deductions are gone.